ilariacriv/MatrixMultiplication/MPIptp/readmeMPIptp.txt

 NxN Matrix multiplication in MPI with Send anc Recv

-Given dim=N
+Given dim the matrix dimension

 Compile with SLURM:
 module load autoload intelmpi
-mpiicc -std=c99 matriciMPIptp.c -o mat
+mpiicc -std=c99 matriciMPI1ptp.c -o mat

-Execute with SLURM: sbatch ./launcher_mpi.sh <matrix dim>
+Execute with SLURM: sbatch ./launcher_mpi.sh <dim>
 Output will be in output.out

 Tests:
 Execute: ./tester.sh <dim>

-This script will schedule and execute all the test for weak and strong scalability. dim should be the dimension to use for the strong scalability.
+This script will schedule all the test for weak and strong scalability. dim should be the dimension you want to test for the strong scalability.

-Each time is calculated 3 times, you should modify the scripts with more iteration in order to have higher accuracy.
+Each test is calculated 10 times, you should calculate the average

-Time calculation for strong scalbility will be in: strong.out Time calculation for weak scalbility will be in: weak.out Time calculation for sequential resolution will be in: seq.out
+Time calculation output for strong scalbility will be in: strong.out Time calculation output for weak scalbility will be in: weak.out Time calculation output for sequential resolution will be in: seq.out